WhiteFangs/TwitterLyricsBot/README.md

 ## How it works

-The program goes to the Wikia page of the chosen artist and picks a random song, then take an excerpt from the song's lyrics and tweets it.
+The program goes to the Wikia page of the chosen artist and picks a random song, then takes an excerpt from the song's lyrics and tweets it.

 ## Example